CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### boundingVolume

-The `boundingVolume` property specifies boundingVolume context for the tileset.json and its layers.json.
+The `boundingVolume` property specifies boundingVolume context for the tileset.json and its available.json.
 The `boundingVolume` types are restricted to `region` and `box`.
-The `boundingVolume`'s of descendants of a tileset.json spedified in it's layer.json are derived from its `boundingVolume` and `subdivision` types.
+The `boundingVolume`'s of descendants of a tileset.json spedified in it's available.json are derived from its `boundingVolume` and `subdivision` types.
 This is the same `boundingVolume` metadata as described in [3D Tiles](../../specification/README.md).

-TODO: Unsupplied means untraversable/no spatial context but data still needs hierarchy?
-Can still do random access queries/hierarchical analysis.
-Good use-case?

-TODO: Is there a good mechanism to say this bundle of tilesets are all "layers" of dataset and theres one availability to describe all of them? could add an optional array of "layerNames" that describe a prefixes to the implicit uri's to access those layers.

 #### transform